Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 **Prerequisites:** None
 **Repeatable:** Yes

 You must choose a different Spell list each time you pick this feat.
-Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
+Choose a class: bard, cleric, druid, sorcerer, Warlock, or wizard.

 - **Two Cantrips**